runely/calendar-homey/README.md

 ## Changelog

+- 0.14.1
+    - `Summary` of an updated calendar event is now evaluated first.
 - 0.14.0
     - Bugfix: Exchange calendars (might be others aswell) do not use the `CREATED` property.
 Instead they use `DTSTAMP` and `METHOD`, but these are treated both as *created* and as *modified* timestamp.
 So from now on only the `CREATED` property is taken into account.
     - Added tokens `Week day`, `Month` and `Date` to trigger **Event added**